curtcampbell/CarND-Vehicle-Detection/writeup.md

 | spatial bin size  | (32,32)        |
 | # histogram bins  | 32             |

-I knew the choice of colorspace would be critical.
+I knew the choice of color-space would be critical.
 Because of prior experience, I had an intuition that color representation needed to include some type of "lightness" value like in HSL or perhaps something else like the value component of HLV.
 I experimented with all three of channels of RGB, HSV, LUV, and YCrCb.
 In the end YCrCb seemed to perform best.
 Additionally it seemed the Cr and Cb components were of little value,